hrvthzslt/personal-site/content/resume-for-export.md

 - 2023 - Present - **Software Developer** at [**Billingo**](https://www.billingo.hu/)

-  - Adding new features to the company's main product with **PHP, MySql, Redis, Elasticsearch** as main technologies.
+  - Adding new features to the company's main product with **PHP, Laravel, MySql, Redis, Elasticsearch** as main technologies.
   - Integrating data synchronization to external CRM system while not blocking user interaction.
-  - As a high impact change, which affected code base and deployment as well, I upgraded multiple **Laravel** versions and introduced config cache for mitigating the performance hit of the new version.
-I also adjusted the affected **Github Actions**.
+  - As a high impact change, which affected code base and deployment as well, I upgraded multiple framework versions and mitigated performance hits.

 - 2021 - 2023 - **Software Developer** at [**Webshippy**](https://webshippy.com/)